- “How can I land a promotion?”

 So stand up and YELL

-I have an amazing wife (Sydney) and two fantastic boys (Maverick and William).
+I have an amazing wife (Sydney) and two fantastic boys (Maverick, William, and Riggs).
 Those wee ones bring so much joy and my wife is just plain wonderful.
 We enjoy dessert accompanied by a dash of food, movies, trips to Alaska and other adventures together.

 I’ve spent the past 10 + years powering Fortune 500 companies to build operational excellence and cultures of innovation.
 The skills that aided me most were my strategic foresight, focus on process improvement and ability to coach and inspire others.